-Section 54.007 of the Texas Education Code authorizes the Board of Regents of The University of Texas System to provide for the payment of tuition and mandatory fees during the fall and spring semesters through the following alternatives:
+Section 54.007 of the Texas Education Code authorizes the UT System Board of Regents to provide for the payment of tuition and mandatory fees during the fall and spring semesters through the following alternatives:

 - 1. Full payment of tuition and fees in advance of the beginning of the semester; or - Payment in installments under payment plan options that require the first payment to be made in advance of the beginning of the semester and the final payment to be made before the last day of the semester.